awsdocs/amazon-rds-user-guide/doc_source/Aurora.CreateVPC.md

 **To create additional subnets**

-1. To add the second to your VPC, in the VPC Dashboard click **Subnets**, and then click **Create Subnet**\.
+1. To add the second subnet to your VPC, in the VPC Dashboard click **Subnets**, and then click **Create Subnet**\.
 An Amazon Aurora DB cluster requires at least two VPC subnets\.

 1. Set the following values in the **Create Subnet** panel: